sampsyo/cs6120/content/blog/2025-05-13-flat-bril/index.md

 | `reverse` | 486.1 ± 61.1 | 432.5 | 616.1 | 1.11 ± 0.14 |
 | `rot13` | 438.5 ± 7.8 | 428.4 | 452.8 | 1.00 |

-We used Hyperfine to compare the runtime of our interpreter over our flattened (mmap-ed) representation of Bril files, versus the TypeScript and Rust Brili interpreters on the JSON representation of Bril files.
+We used [Hyperfine](https://github.com/sharkdp/hyperfine) to compare the runtime of our interpreter over our flattened (`mmap`-ed) representation of Bril files, versus the [TypeScript](https://capra.cs.cornell.edu/bril/tools/interp.html) and [Rust Brili](https://capra.cs.cornell.edu/bril/tools/brilirs.html) interpreters on the JSON representation of Bril files.
 We ran the three interpreters on 70 Core Bril benchmarks, and for each benchmark, measured the mean execution time of the interpreter over 10 runs.
 From the scatter plot below, we see that Flat-Bril’s execution time is consistently in-between the TypeScript and Rust Brili interpreters (closer to the latter in many cases).
 (Benchmarks were run on a 2023 M4 Macbook Pro.)

 Rust Brili outperforms our flattened interpreter for the vast majority of benchmarks, although our interpreter has the lowest execution time out of the three interpreters for a few benchmarks (`call`, `call-with-args`, `mccarthy91`).